nens/threedi-results-analysis/external-dependencies/README.rst

   treat sqlalchemy as a pure python package, simplifying the install.

 - h5py.
 This is a package that really needs to match various other libraries in the system.
-For windows, it means an osgeo4w-build package (which we include in the plugin).
+For windows, it means a custom built package (which we include in the plugin).
 On linux, it means ``apt install python3-h5py``.